Marc-Falconer/flask-timezone-localiser/README.md

 ### Received list of available timezones:
 To received list of available timezones, send a GET request to the endpoint *'/timezones'*

+Try it out on the test setver the curl command below.
 ```console
 curl -X GET "https://projects.falconerdigital.co.nz/localise_timezone/timezones"
 ```